astropy/astropy/docs/development/testguide.rst

 pytest-openfiles
 ================

-The `pytest-openfiles`_ plugin allows for the detection of open IO resources at the end of unit tests.
+The `pytest-openfiles`_ plugin allows for the detection of open I/O resources at the end of unit tests.
 This plugin adds the ``--open-files`` option to the ``pytest`` command (which is also exposed through the Astropy test runner).

 When running tests with ``--open-files``, if a file is opened during the course of a unit test but that file  not closed before the test finishes, the test will fail.
-This is particularly useful for testing code that manipulates file handles or other IO resources.
-It allows developers to ensure that this kind of code properly cleans up IO resources when they are no longer needed.
+This is particularly useful for testing code that manipulates file handles or other I/O resources.
+It allows developers to ensure that this kind of code properly cleans up I/O resources when they are no longer needed.

 Also see :ref:`open-files`.